Q & A

 Why do I consider Ken Wilber’s AQAL map very important?

 For many reasons.
-Many people tend to lead one-dimensional lives and equate one level with reality.
+Many people tend to lead one-dimensional lives and equate one level of consciousness with reality.
 Ken Wilber’s AQAL map reminds us of the many dimensions and levels of life and reality.
 It integrates “matter, body, mind, soul, and spirit as they appear in self, culture and nature” (Ken Wilber) (see AQAL Map by Ken Wilber integrates the Unnamable and Namable).

 In which ways does Ken Wilber’s AQAL map appear limited?